calebclayreagor/revelio-assignment/README.md

     b.
 Fewer international cities belong to metropolitan areas than in the US (76 vs. 82%), comprising only 56% of the international population

-    - Gradual population decreases for smaller clusters (see [percentile distribution](notebooks/evaluation/density_clusters_international.ipynb#population-percentiles)) suggest that **more international cities are truly nonmetropolitan**
+    - Gradual population decrease for smaller clusters (see [percentile distribution](notebooks/evaluation/density_clusters_international.ipynb#population-percentiles)) suggest that **these international cities are truly nonmetropolitan**

     c.
 Inspection of [edge cases](notebooks/evaluation/density_clusters_international.ipynb#worst-best-cluster-assignments) with high DPC values suggests that European cities are the least suited to density-based clustering and analysis